mindspore-ai/docs/docs/mindspore/source_en/migration_guide/debug_and_tune.md

 model = Model(network=train_net)
 ```

 - Check whether overflow occurs.
 When loss scale is added, overflow detection is added by default to monitor the overflow result.
-If overflow occurs continuously, you are advised to use the [debugger](https://www.mindspore.cn/mindinsight/docs/en/master/debugger.html) or [dump data](https://mindspore.cn/tutorials/experts/en/master/debug/dump.html) of MindInsight to check why overflow occurs.
+If overflow occurs continuously, you are advised to use the [debugger](https://www.mindspore.cn/mindinsight/docs/en/master/debugger.html) or [dump data](https://mindspore.cn/tutorials/experts/en/master/debug/dump.html) of MindSpore Insight to check why overflow occurs.

 ```python
 import numpy as np